Shine-Bright-Meow/meowCarrier/README.md

 <img src="Resources/Images/Assembly/Resistor.png">

 > [!NOTE]
 > Make sure the resistor is the correct value.
-It will not be easy to access the resistor once you solder the IMU above it.

 1. Verify the resistor is 180K.
 The first 4 colors should go in this order:
 - Brown